Skip to main content

 • A shared PCI device is attached to a VM.

-• A preferred IP is not configured in SnapCenter.
+• The preferred IP address is not configured in SnapCenter.

-• You have not added the storage VM (SVM) management IP to SnapCenter.
+• You have not added the storage VM (SVM) management IP address to SnapCenter.

 • The storage VM is down.

-To correct a compatibility error, perform the following:
+To fix a compatibility error, do the following:

 1. Make sure the storage VM is running.

-2. Make sure that the storage system on which the VMs are located have been added to the SnapCenter Plug-in for VMware vSphere inventory.
+2. Make sure that the storage system on which the VMs are located has been added to the SnapCenter Plug-in for VMware vSphere inventory.

 3. Make sure the storage VM is added to SnapCenter.
-Use the Add storage system option on the VMware vSphere client GUI.
+Use the Add storage system option on the VMware vSphere client user interface.

 4. If there are spanning VMs that have VMDKs on both NetApp and non-NetApp datastores, then move the VMDKs to NetApp datastores.